netsec-ethz/rains/design-topologies.md

 - Large scale deployment experiences from some large tech companies
 - You trust one large tech company to value your privacy
 - Higher security
-- Facilitates initial deployment besides DNS
+- Facilitates initial deployment besides DNS (in case the client's ISP does not yet support RAINS.)

 Disadvantages:

 - In straight forward copying this approach the new RAINS features are not used and RAINS' TCP connection is slower than DNS' UDP.
 - The operator of this large resolver learns all requests of all its users.
-A user just has to trust the operator to not misusing his data.
+A user just has to trust the operator to not misusing her data.

-## Large delegation resolvers

-In this scenario, each ISP still operates naming servers.
-Instead of just having the root where a recursive lookup starts in case the local ISP does not have the queried information, there is a third type of server called delegation resolver.
-These delegation resolver only store delegations.
-They could have the same architecture as a RAINS server but only accept delegation assertions or they might have more specialized design e.g. using memcached (see next subsection).
-In this approach the main idea is that authoritative servers push their delegations to the delegation resolver such that all delegations up to the root are present.
-A recursive resolver would then, instead of querying first the root, query a delegation resolver which then answers with all necessary delegations in the normal case.
-This reduces a recursive lookup to just one query to a delegation resolver and one query to the authoritative server.
-But since the delegation assertions higher up in the hierarchy are probably cached anyway in the recursive resolver and it starts the lookup at the most specific known information it probably sends out not more than two queries anyway in most cases.
-This system could be funded by authoritative entities which pay some amount to have their delegations accepted and thus, reduce recursive lookup for their zone.

-Advantages:

-- Faster recursive lookup

-Disadvantages:
+## Current State: deployment of both above topologies

+### Setting

+### Use case

-- Cost
+-

-- Probably no benefits in most settings
+### Discussion

-## Peer to peer network
+## Peer to peer network TODO CFE

 Instead of having large entities which operate high performance rains servers all over the world, an entry could be distributed among several rains servers of